grpc/proposal/A14-channelz.md

 clients and servers.
 To avoid confusion, a strict terminology will be used:

 1. A "channel" represents an abstraction that can start and complete RPCs.
-A channel may have subchannels which are themselves also channels.
+A channel may have channels and subchannels.
 A channel is a directed acyclic graph (DAG).
 Only leaf channels may have sockets.
-Interior channels may only have subchannels.
+Interior channels may only have channels and subchannels.
+2. A "subchannel" represents an abstraction that is load balanced over by an owning channel.
+A subchannel may have channels and subchannels.
+A subchannel is a directed acyclic graph (DAG).
+Only leaf subchannels may have sockets.
+Interior subchannels may only have channels and subchannels.
-2. A "server" represents the entry point for RPCs.
+3. A "server" represents the entry point for RPCs.
 A server may have one or more listening sockets, and has a collection of "services".
 Unlike clients, servers are not hierarchical.
 A server may only have sockets.
-3. An "endpoint" is either a channel or a server.
+4. An "endpoint" is either a channel or a server.
 The local and remote endpoints may exist within the same process.
-4. A "socket" is roughly equivalent to a file descriptor.
+5. A "socket" is roughly equivalent to a file descriptor.
 A socket may be connected or unconnected (such as a listen socket).
-5. A "connection", sometimes called a transport, represents the link between two endpoints.
+6. A "connection", sometimes called a transport, represents the link between two endpoints.
 It is included here for completeness.
-6. A "client" is a role rather than an abstraction.
+7. A "client" is a role rather than an abstraction.
 A client is the initiator of connections and RPCs, via its channels.
 A client has channels, which it uses to send RPCs.
 This term is used less commonly.